Tutorial: https://docs.oracle.com/cd/E19683-01/806-7612/6jgfmsvq7/index.html

-Copy from vim to clipboard
+Copy from Vim to Clipboard on Mac

-You may be familiar with the yank command: y to copy selected text, yy to copy the current line.
 To copy to the system clipboard, we’ll use the same command with a few extras modifier to select the correct register.

 1. Choosing a register In Vim, you choose a register using ".